ibm-cloud-docs/ContinuousDelivery/deliverypipeline_extension.md

 ## Creating Slack notifications for builds in the pipeline
 {: #deliverypipeline_slack}

-You can send notifications about {{site.data.keyword.containerlong}}, {{site.data.keyword.staticanalyzershort}}, and {{site.data.keyword.globalizationfull}} build results from your Delivery Pipeline to your Slack channels.
+You can send notifications about IBM Container Service, IBM Security Static Analyzer, and IBM Globalization build results from your Delivery Pipeline to your Slack channels.

 Before you begin, create or copy a Slack WebHook URL: